-It may be argued that works which seem to otherwise fail to meet my definition of art may nevertheless possess beautiful visuals which are as deserving of being called art as are most distinct works in the visual art fields.
-While I would agree that the visual artwork in a game is just about always art on its own, in this article I am not considering a game’s visuals as a separate element, but as one of the many details of the larger work that is the game.
-In that context, I would say that games in which the visuals provide an overriding portion of the game’s content (and thus ought to be considered as part of the primary end of the work) are rare, although they do exist.
+It may be argued that works which seem to otherwise fail to meet my definition of art may nevertheless possess beautiful graphics and audio which are as deserving of being called art as are most distinct works in the fields of music and visual art.
+While I would agree that the audible and visual artwork in a game can just about always be approached as some form of art on its own, in this article I am not considering a game’s graphics or sounds as separate elements, but as some of the many details of the larger work that is the game.
+In that context, I would say that games in which the aesthetics provide an overriding portion of the game’s content (and thus ought to be considered as part of the primary end of the work) are rare, although they do exist.
 Abzu and Proteus are arguable examples of this rare breed.

 Now I will list off some examples of categories of games which I personally consider to usually contain works of art.
 For me, working with my definition of art, games that are typically art include (but are not limited to): most single-player role-playing games such as Chrono Trigger and Dark Souls, most character-driven 3D platformers such as Psychonauts and Jak and Daxter, most narrative games such as The Walking Dead and Gone Home, and most single-player first-person-shooters such as Half-Life and Bioshock.

-It is not enough that these games contain stories.
+It is not enough that these games frequently contain stories.
 Rather, these games tend to be art because they are evocative.
-They are not ends unto themselves, but (often through stories, but also by other means) they evoke intellectual or emotional ends.
+They are not ends unto themselves, but (often through stories, but ideally through gameplay) they evoke intellectual or emotional ends.
 One can improve at one of these games as though one is playing a competitive title, and many of them have competitive multiplayer components—but as an observer of the primary single-player campaign content of these games, I perceive them as not being primarily self-justifying sport-like works.
 They have other ends, such as communication of themes, emotional entertainment, fostering of creativity, subjectification of other people, political argumentation, and philosophical consideration.

 I suspect that many of you reading this at least feel that I’m not saying anything completely ridiculous on the topic of the categories listed thus far.
 But now let us consider a less clear-cut example, an edge case: a strategy game.
 This will really draw out the importance of the perception of the observer in my definition of art.